haiwen/seafile-admin-docs/manual/extra_setup/setup_seadoc.md

     ...
 ```

-#### Download and modify seafile.nginx.conf
+#### Modify seafile.nginx.conf

-Download [sdoc-server-nginx-conf](https://manual.seafile.com/extra_setup/sdoc/sdoc-server-nginx-conf) sample file to your host.
-Add its contents to the `seafile.nginx.conf` and reload nginx:
+Add the nginx configuration to the `seafile.nginx.conf`, the content is the same as above

+And reload nginx

 ```sh
 nginx -s reload